 The price of black pepper tends to fluctuate.
 The fluctuation can cause traders to stockpile their black pepper and wait for an opportunity to sell at a higher price.
 This can cause a lack of supply of black pepper, then causing the price to surge.
 The high price and shortage of black pepper can be the motivation for adulteration.

 Also, the price of black pepper tends to differ depending on the origin & the grade.
 A trader might do a blend or relabel poor-quality pepper as premium pepper to make more profit.

-The availability of cheap substitute is also a cause of adulteration.
+The availability of cheap substitutes is also a cause of adulteration.
 Most of the substitute is the by-product of something, which is dirt cheap and almost tasteless.
-Most of those substitutes will be ground and mix with black pepper powder.
+Most of those substitutes will be ground and mixed with black pepper powder.